chrisnajman/filter-quotes-v2/README.md

 ### Notes

 - The last entry in a JSON file is **not** followed by a comma.
 - Both **prequote** and **postquote** are optional.
-They can be used to supply a preamble or a postamble (real word!) to the quote.
+They can be used to supply a preamble or a postamble (real word!) to the quotation.
 If either are not required, leave the field value as `""` and the corresponding HTML will be hidden.
 - If the **author** is unknown, leave the field value as `""`: a button with a label of "Unknown" will be created.
 - You can create as many **tags** as you like.
 If you don't want any, leave the field value as an empty array (`[]`) and the entire list item will be hidden.